Learn Mongolian at Langma

 The Mongolian language sounds quite harmonious.
 This is because it uses vowel harmony.
 This means that the vowels in a word or sentence can affect each other, in terms of what is allowed to be used.
 For example, if an “o” sound is used, then only complementary vowel sounds will make up the rest of the word or sentence.
 However, with an influx of modern English words and Mandarin Chinese slang words, this rule cannot always be observed.
 There are two alphabets used in the Mongolian language.
 One is Cyrillic, and the other is traditional Mongolian script.
 The former is used for the Khalka dialect of Mongolian, while the latter is used in Inner Mongolian.

 Linguistically, the Mongolian language is a fascinating one.
 If you have an interest in languages and their diasporic nature, then this is an excellent language to study simply from an academic point of view.
-Mongolia has such an interesting history, and has been ruled by various nomadic empires, which have all had their impact on the language itself.
+Mongolia has such an interesting history and has been ruled by various nomadic empires, which have all had an impact on the language itself.
 The country of Mongolia is also a great place to travel.
 It is not often thought of as a tourist destination, but the tourism industry of Mongolia has been increasing steadily in the last few years.
-It is the 19th largest country in the world, and as such has many different kinds of landscape and terrain to explore.
+It is the 19th largest country in the world, and as such has many different kinds of landscapes and terrain to explore.
 The Mongolian language is spoken throughout Mongolia, so this would be an excellent advantage to a trip or vacation.

 Some Interesting Facts About Mongolia